-I have used this reservoir steadily for over three months, not only with a Gregory backpack, but also in a number of others.
+When I initially wrote this review, I had used this reservoir steadily for over three months, not only with a Gregory backpack, but also in a number of others.
 It experienced no failures or leaks, it is easy to use, the water doesn't make much noise due to the baffle, and drying it out is a cinch.

 In non-Gregory backpacks, it pretty much functions the same as any other reservoir; if you happen to use it with some brands (Osprey), the magnet on the bite valve works with Osprey's magnetic sternum strap clip, too.

 I would buy the 3D Hydro 3L Reservoir regardless of whether I was using a Gregory backpack because I like the shut-off valve and the way it is so easy to hang upside down and dry it out....if I had better confidence about durability.
 I did not treat it roughly, and it failed at six months.
 Also, having a reservoir that easily dries out lessens the need for a wide mouth to fill it up.
 Great design.
 Perhaps mine was a prototype, but durability outweighs design for me.